 The fees for an independent directed study are not part of student's regular tuition fees.
 The fees include the current tuition fee for one course and an instruction fee of \$50 per credit hour.
 Fees must be paid at the time of registration.
 See the section on student fees in this catalog for current independent study fees.

 The course identification for an independent directed study is CPIS followed by the same course number used for the regular course.
-For those doing original independent studies, the course number will be assigned by the Office of the Academic Dean.

-GRADES AND Academic records
+GRADES AND ACADEMIC RECORDS

 Computation of Grade-Point Average